-• The deductions for goodwill and identifiable intangible assets, net of deferred tax liabilities, include goodwill of \$3.65 billion as of both March 2015 and December 2014, and identifiable intangible assets of \$216 million (40% of \$541 million) and \$103 million (20% of \$515 million) as of March 2015 and December 2014, respectively, net of associated deferred tax liabilities of \$974 million and \$961 million as of March 2015 and December 2014. respectively.
-The deduction for identifiable intangible assets is required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of March 2015 and December 2014, CET1 reflects 40% and 20% of the deduction, respectively.
+• The deductions for goodwill and identifiable intangible assets, net of deferred tax liabilities, include goodwill of \$3.66 billion and \$3.65 billion as of December 2015 and December 2014, respectively, and identifiable intangible assets of \$196 million (40% of \$491 million) and \$103 million (20% of \$515 million) as of December 2015 and December 2014, respectively, net of associated deferred tax liabilities of \$1.04 billion and \$961 million as of December 2015 and December 2014, respectively.
+Goodwill is fully deducted from CET1, while the deduction for identifiable intangible assets is required to be phased into CET1 ratably over five years from 2014 to 2018.
 The balance that is not deducted during the transitional period is risk weighted.

 - The deductions for investments in nonconsolidated financial institutions represent the amount by which our investments in the capital of nonconsolidated financial institutions exceed certain prescribed thresholds.
 The deduction for such investments is required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of March 2015 and December 2014, CET1 reflects 40% and 20% of the deduction, respectively.
+As of December 2015 and December 2014, CET1 reflects 40% and 20% of the deduction, respectively.
 The balance that is not deducted during the transitional period is risk weighted.
-See "Equity Exposures in the Banking Book" for further details. - Other adjustments within CET1 and Tier 1 capital primarily include accumulated other comprehensive loss, credit valuation adjustments on derivative liabilities, the overfunded portion of our defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets and other required credit risk-based deductions.
+See "Equity Exposures in the Banking Book" for further details. - The deduction for investments in covered funds represents our aggregate investments in applicable covered funds, as permitted by the Volcker Rule of the Dodd-Frank Act, that were purchased after December 2013.
+Substantially all of these investments in covered funds were purchased in connection with the firm's market-making activities.
+This deduction became effective in July 2015 and is not subject to a transition period.
+For additional information about the Volcker Rule, see "Note 6.
+Cash Instruments" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K. - Other adjustments within CET1 and Tier 1 capital primarily include accumulated other comprehensive loss, credit valuation adjustments on derivative liabilities, debt valuation adjustments, the overfunded portion of our defined benefit pension plan obligation net of associated deferred tax liabilities, disallowed deferred tax assets and other required credit risk-based deductions.
 The deductions for such items are generally required to be phased into CET1 ratably over five years from 2014 to 2018.
-As of March 2015 and December 2014, CET1 reflects 40% and 20% of such deductions, respectively.
-The balance that is not deducted from CET1 during the transitional period is generally deducted from Tier 1 capital within other adjustments. - Junior subordinated debt issued to trusts is reflected in both Tier 1 capital (25%) and Tier 2 capital (75%) as of March 2015.
+As of December 2015 and December 2014, CET1 reflects 40% and 20% of such deductions, respectively.
+The balance that is not deducted from CET1 during the transitional period is generally deducted from Tier 1 capital within other adjustments. - Junior subordinated debt issued to trusts is reflected in both Tier 1 capital (25%) and Tier 2 capital (75%) as of December 2015.
 Such percentages were 50% for both Tier 1 and Tier 2 capital as of December 2014.
 Junior subordinated debt issued to trusts is reduced by the amount of trust preferred securities we purchased and will be fully phased out of Tier 1 capital into Tier 2 capital by 2016, and then out of Tier 2 capital by 2022.
 See "Note 16.
-Long-Term Borrowings," in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q for additional information about our junior subordinated debt issued to trusts and trust preferred securities we purchased. - Qualifying subordinated debt represents subordinated debt issued by Group Inc. with an original term to maturity of five years or greater.
-The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced, or discounted, upon reaching a remaining maturity of five vears.
+Long-Term Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K, for additional information about our junior subordinated debt issued to trusts and trust preferred securities we purchased.

+• Qualifying subordinated debt represents subordinated debt issued by Group Inc. with an original term to maturity of five years or greater.
+The outstanding amount of subordinated debt qualifying for Tier 2 capital is reduced upon reaching a remaining maturity of five years.
 For additional information about our subordinated debt, see "Note 16.
-Long-Term Borrowings," in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.
+Long-Term Borrowings" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K.